 Even if you have a garbage disposal, avoid putting anything larger than a pea down your kitchen sink and never put fats, oils, starches, or coffee grounds down the drain.
 In the bathroom, only flush toilet paper and normal waste.
 Avoid using so-called flushable wipes, as they don’t break down the same way as toilet paper.
 Also, use a hair catcher in the shower.

 Next, tighten the packing nut on your water supply shutoff valve as well as the supply lines on your toilets.
 Visually inspect all accessible plumbing fixtures in your home to ensure they are not leaking.
 Replace old or damaged parts immediately.
-Help prevent sewage backups by having your sewer lines professionally snaked every few years.
+Snaking your sewer lines every few years will prevent sewage backups.
+Most water departments provide free snaking services.